-The following table sets forth certain information with respect to persons known to the Company to be the beneficial owners of more than five percent of the issued and outstanding shares of Common Stock as of June 5, 2006.
-The Company is informed that, except as indicated, each person has sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by such person, subject to community property laws where applicable.
+The following table sets forth certain information with respect to persons known to us to be the beneficial owners of more than five percent of the issued and outstanding shares of our common stock as of May 15, 2008.
+We were informed that, except as indicated, each person has sole voting and investment power with respect to all shares of our common stock shown as beneficially owned by such person, subject to community property laws where applicable.

-Name and Address of Beneficial Owner Number of Shares Beneficially Owned Percent of Class(1) Chilton Investment Company, LLC 1266 East Main Street, 7th Floor Stamford, Connecticut 06902 7,147,945(2) 19.84% Seymour Holtzman 100 N. Wilkes Barre Blvd.
-Wilkes Barre, Pennsylvania 18702 5,873,038(3) 15.77% Wellington Management Company, LLP 75 State Street Boston, Massachusetts 02109 3,089,500(4) 8.75% Baron Capital Group, Inc. 767 Fifth Avenue New York, New York 10153 2,664,856(5) 7.23% Century Capital Management LLC 100 Federal Street Boston, Massachusetts 02110 1,991,750(6) 5.64% Babson Capital Management LLC.
-470 Atlantic Avenue Boston, Massachusetts 02210 1,903,471(7) 5.39% Glenhill Advisors, LLC 598 Madison Avenue, 12th Floor New York, New York 10022 1,810,541(8) 5.13%
+Name and Address of Beneficial Owner Number of Shares Beneficially Owned Percent of Class(1) Chilton Investment Company, LLC 1266 East Main Street, 7th Floor Stamford, Connecticut 06902 9,250,862(2) 22.35% Wellington Management Company, LLP 75 State Street Boston, Massachusetts 02109 5,655,674(3) 13.66% Seymour Holtzman 100 N. Wilkes Barre Blvd.
+Wilkes Barre, Pennsylvania 18702 5,512,212(4) 12.73% Royce & Associates, LLC 1414 Avenue of the Americas New York, New York 10019 5,179,500(5) 12.51% Baron Capital Group, Inc. 767 Fifth Avenue New York, New York 10153 2,564,856(6) 6.05%

 - (1) Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission ("SEC") and generally includes voting or investment power with respect to securities.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of Common Stock subject to options held by that person that are currently exercisable, or that become exercisable within 60 days, are deemed outstanding.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of our common stock subject to options and warrants held by that person that are currently exercisable, or that become exercisable within 60 days, are deemed outstanding.
 Such shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
-Percentage ownership is based on 35,325,672 shares of Common Stock outstanding as of June 5, 2006, plus securities deemed to be outstanding with respect to individual stockholders pursuant to Rule 13d-3(d)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"). - (2) The Company has received a Schedule 13D dated May 5, 2006, stating that Chilton Investment Company, LLC is the beneficial owner of 7,147,945 shares of the Company's Common Stock.
-Includes 697,083 shares that may be issued upon conversion of the Company's 5% convertible notes due 2024 at a conversion rate of \$10.65 per share. - (3) The Company has received Amendment No. 53 to Schedule 13D dated April 17, 2006, stating that Seymour Holtzman is the beneficial owner of 5,873,038 shares of the Company's Common Stock.
-Includes 1,690,000 shares subject to options exercisable within 60 days.
-Includes 80,000 shares subject to warrants exercisable
+Percentage ownership is based on 41,391,649 shares of our common stock outstanding as of May 15, 2008, plus securities deemed to be outstanding with respect to individual stockholders pursuant to Rule 13d-3(d)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"). - (2) We received a Form 13-F dated March 31, 2008, stating that Chilton Investment Company, LLC was the beneficial owner of the number of shares of common stock set forth opposite its name in the table. - (3) We received a Form 13-F dated March 31, 2008, stating that Wellington Management Company, LLP was the beneficial owner of the number of shares of common stock set forth opposite its name in the table. - (4) We received Amendment No. 56 to Schedule 13D dated May 30, 2007, stating that Seymour Holtzman is the beneficial owner of 5,413,403 shares of our common stock; we have updated this number to give effect to an increase in exercisable options since that time.
+Includes 1,842,143 shares subject to options exercisable within 60 days.
+Includes 80,000 shares subject to warrants exercisable within 60 days. - (5) We received a Form 13-F, dated March 31, 2008, stating that Royce & Associates, LLC was the beneficial owner of the number of shares of common stock set forth opposite its name in the table. - (6) We received a Form 13-F dated March 31, 2008, stating that Baron Capital Group, Inc. was the beneficial owner of the number of shares of common stock set forth opposite its name in the table.
+Includes 982,353 shares subject to warrants exercisable within 60 days.